 This solution impacts UE and TNGF without affecting other NFs.

 This solution proposes to use the SUCI or 5G-GUTI used in the IDi of IPsec as the key identifier in the non-full authentication procedure to locate the key KTNGF.
-In case the UE used SUCI in the primary authentication it need to store the SUCI and use it when it wants to TNAP mobility.
+In case the UE used SUCI in the primary authentication it needs to store the SUCI and use it when it wants to TNAP mobility.

 6.6 Solution #6: TNAP mobility using modified ERP